sambacha/refarch-kc-ms/fleet-ms/README.md

     Response res = serv.performSimulation(ctl);
 }
 ```
+Now the tests succeed and do not send any message to Kafka.

 ### APIs definition

-We can define the API using yaml file and generates code from there, or using a TDD approach start from the code, add API annotations and generate API definition.
-We used the second approach, but it is still possible to get the API in Liberty.
+We can define the API using yaml file and generates code from there, but  we are using a TDD approach we start by the code: so we need to add API annotations to get the Swagger generated for us.
 The MicroProfile OpenAPI specification provides a set of Java interfaces and programming models that allow Java developers to natively produce OpenAPI v3 documents from their JAX-RS applications.
 We added annotations to the resource classes to support API documentation.
 Here is an example of microprofile openapi annotations.

 ```java
 @Operation(summary = "Get fleet by fleet name",description=" Retrieve a fleet with ships from is unique name")